 The two Ceduna local police started the investigation the next morning.

-A taxi driver called at the police station on Sunday morning to tell the duty officer that he had driven a very drunk aboriginal to Thevanard the previous afternoon.
+A taxi driver called at the police station on Sunday morning to tell the duty officer that he had driven a very drunk Aboriginal man to Thevanard the previous afternoon.
 The policeman went to the circus, where the staff was already packing for the next stop at Fowler's Bay, about 120km west along the Eyre Highway.
-Fowler's Bay was the site of Yalata Mission.
-The policeman talked to a few circus workers, and focussed on one — Rupert Max Stuart, known as Max.
+Fowler's Bay was the site of the Yalata Mission.
+The policeman talked to a few circus workers and focused on one — Rupert Max Stuart, known as Max.

 Max Stuart was uneducated.
 He had never been to school.
 He could not read or write and knew only a few basic English words.
 The constable took Max to the police station.
 Max walked in his bare feet.